pmartz/cmakesys/doc/philosophy.rst

   useful in multiple projects.
 - Do not interfere or inhibit use of standard cmake scripting; i.e., "tools, not rules".
-- Pick and choose (if you know you'll never use doxygen, simply don't invoke the smakesys doxygen macro.
+- Pick and choose (if you know you'll never use doxygen, simply don't invoke the Cmakesys doxygen macro.
 No harm done.)
 - Simple example projects to demonstrate usage.